herts-phei/kingpin/README.md

 # Kingpin (in progress)

 The kingpin package is a supporting pins management package produced for internal use in the PHEI team.
-External parties may use this package with caution that certain functionalities may not be applicable.

 The package has a few key prerequisites:
 - The data team must be active R users who regularly pin items to a private RSConnect board.